Code-Institute-Submissions/fitipedia/README.md

         os.environ["MONGO_URI"] = "mongodb+srv://<username>:<password>@<cluster_name>.ckdkb.mongodb.net/<database_name>?retryWrites=true&w=majority"
         ```

-1. To run locally, type the command `python3 (..filepath../)app.py` and press enter
+1. To run locally, type the command `python3 (..filepath../)app.py` and press enter.
-    * The Terminal may throw the following error: TypeError: int() argument must be a string, a bytes-like object or a number, not 'NoneType' in which case remove the int() method from the last code block of the `app.py` file so that it reads:
+    * The Terminal may throw the following error: *TypeError: int() argument must be a string, a bytes-like object or a number, not 'NoneType'*.
+In this case, remove the int() method from the last code block of the `app.py` file so that it reads:
         ```
         if __name__ == "__main__":
             app.run(host=os.environ.get("IP"),